ENCCS/cmake-workshop/content/dependencies.rst

    We can configure and build verbosely. [#verbose]_ Notice that compiler flags, include directories, and link libraries are properly resolved by CMake.

-   You can download the :download:`complete working example <code/tarballs/22_taskloop_solution.tar.bz2>`.
+   You can find the complete working example in ``content/code/day-2/22_taskloop/solution``.

-.. exercise:: Using MPI
+.. exercise:: Exercise 23: Using MPI

    In this exercise, you will attempt compiling a "Hello, world" program that uses the message passing interface (MPI).